NorfairKing/nixos-tests-talk/presentation.md

 git add my-nixos-test.nix
 feedback -- nix-build my-nixos-test.nix

+Write the nginx test together, keep this open: nixos.org/manual/nixos/stable/index.html#sec-nixos-tests

 -->

-# Driver
+# Test Driver Repl

-TODO: Double-check
+Run test steps in a repl

 <!--

-nix-build my-nixos-test.nix -A driver
+nix-build my-nixos-test.nix -A driver # Just commands ./result/bin/nixos-test-driver --interactive

 -->

-# Interactive
+# Interactive Test Driver

-TODO: Double-check

 <!--

-nix-build my-nixos-test.nix -A driverInteractive
+nix-build my-nixos-test.nix -A driverInteractive # With VM screen ./result/bin/nixos-test-driver

 -->

+# Limitations

+* It's a nix-build, so no internet.
+* Debugging can be a rabbit hole.
+* Running them on CI requires the `kvm` `nixos-test` and features

 # Cool things you can do now